 |Vitamin B6||0.1 mg|

 There are many health benefits of figs for infants, and some of them are:

 Even among adults, figs have been known to alleviate gastric problems naturally.
 The digestive system of infants are only developing, and are weak when they are young – figs can be a great supplement and can also help them absorb the nutrients better.

 Ripe figs have large amounts of dietary fibre, which can help when it comes to constipation problems.
 Figs have been known as a natural laxative since they are high in fibre.

 As evident above in the table, figs have a lot of nutrients and minerals which can help your child grow and develop well.
 Minerals like copper, iron, magnesium, potassium and calcium are extremely important for infants since their body is rapidly developing – and figs can provide them in adequate quantities.

 Figs are antimicrobial agents, which mean that they strengthen the immune system of the child as it is weak at young ages.

-Similarly, the liver of infants are very weak- they are susceptible to a lot of infections conditions like Hepatitis and jaundice.
-Figs can provide adequate protection, in this case – even doctors prescribe dried fig recipes for babies at times.
+Infants are susceptible to a lot of infections and conditions like hepatitis and jaundice.
+Figs can provide adequate protection in this case – even doctors prescribe dried fig recipes for babies at times.

-Figs or Anjeer for babies can be introduced as early as six months, according to reports – however; you should ensure that the baby is comfortable with other foods before giving it.
+Figs for babies can be introduced as early as six months, according to reports.
+However, you should ensure that the baby is comfortable with other foods before giving it.

 Depending on the age of the child and whether he is used to solid foods, you have a variety of recipes to choose from.
 Else, it would be better to give it in the liquid form, as fig syrup for babies.